t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/README.md

 - [x] a file called [.replit](https://github.com/t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/blob/master/.replit) in which I "tell" [Repl.it](https://repl.it/) what to do if you [run this repo on Repl.it](https://repl.it/github/t3m2/Converts-decimal-rational-numbers-to-fractions).
 (Although I didn't have to, because the main program is called main.py.)

-Check [the program](https://github.com/t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/blob/master/main.py) for more information, since the comments explain how it works.
+Check [the main program](https://github.com/t3m2/Converting-rational-numbers-in-decimal-notation-to-fractions/blob/master/main.py) for more information, since the comments explain how it works.